Magic Black Horses

 Bulgakov’s Woland unveils hypocrisy and sin within the larger context of a greater cosmic continuum, where the vast Russian hinterland extends outward from the density of Moscow.
 From this hinterland of mist and smoke the magic black horses fly ever onward, ever-deeper into the Night of a cosmos that accommodates both good and evil, both God and the Devil.
 We can see this double movement — toward apocalyptic Night and redemptive Light when the deceptions are exposed to the cavalcade and the tone and imagery shift toward the redemptive.
 The final paragraph starts with night thickening and the rider’s cloaks being torn from them, yet the atmosphere to which they are then exposed isn’t harsh or freezing.
 Instead, Margarita feels a “cool wind.”
 She then opens her eyes and sees “how the appearance of them all was changing as they flew to their goal.”
 The images of “melancholy lights” and “saddened sky” are replaced by a change in appearance: “from beyond the edge of the forest, the crimson and full moon began rising to meet them.”

-We reach the culmination of this miniature scene of redemption: in the light of the full moon, all deceptions vanish — even the unstable magic of their garments, which have been flown off them by their flight through the cool wind.
-Their clothes now fall down into the watery element that symbolized blindness, weariness, and suffering: the mists.
+We reach the culmination of this redemption scene: in the light of the full moon, all deceptions vanish — even the unstable magic of their garments, which have been flown off them by their flight through the cool wind.
+Their clothes now fall down into the watery element that symbolized blindness, weariness, and suffering: mist.

 🐎